boydorr/rdiversity/README.md

 ## Getting started

-Before calculating diversity a 'metacommunity' object must be created.
+Before calculating diversity a `metacommunity` object must be created.
 This object contains all the information needed to calculate diversity.

 ```r
 # Example population